Crust Price Reaches $42.40 on Exchanges (CRU)

 Buying and Selling Crust

-It is usually not possible to buy alternative cryptocurrencies such as Crust directly using US dollars.
-Investors seeking to acquire Crust should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Crust using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Crust directly using US dollars.
+Investors seeking to trade Crust should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Crust using one of the exchanges listed above.

 Receive News & Updates for Crust Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crust and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.